 Athlete’s Foot (Tinea Pedis) - This infection is easy to catch and can be hard to eliminate.
 As microscopic fungi begin growing on your feet, the skin dries and itches.
 It can also peel or crack.

 Blisters - These raised, fluid-filled bumps are the result of irritation and damage to the surface of the skin.
 They are frequently caused by friction, but they can also develop from burns, extreme cold, and occasionally from illness.

 Calluses - Under pressure and friction, the body builds up extra layers of thick, dead skin to protect itself.
 These thickened areas are called calluses.
 On the feet they frequently develop where the foot experiences the most pressure.
 They can be both unsightly and uncomfortable—the affected spot is rough and can be dry and flaky, as well as painful when pressed on.

 Corns - Often confused with calluses, corns are also spots of thickened skin, but they behave differently.
 They occupy a smaller area and typically develop in places that don’t bear weight, like the tops or sides of toes.
 On occasion they can also form on the bottom of the foot.

-Fungal Nails - If microscopic fungi ends up under your nails, those oranisms begin to grow and multiply.
-This slowly damages the hard keratin tissue that makes up your nails; and over time, the tissues become thickined, discolored, rittle, ragged, and generally unsightly.
+Fungal Nails - If microscopic fungi ends up under your nails, those organisms begin to grow and multiply.
+This slowly damages the hard keratin tissue that makes up your nails; and over time, the tissues become thickened, discolored, brittle, ragged, and generally unsightly.

 Ulcers - These are breaks in the skin that do not heal.
 They generally occur in someone with a weak or compromised immune system.
 The sores open the body to serious infections which, if not cared for quickly enough, could lead to amputation.